olin/studentgovernment/student_government_constitution.md

 #### Section 1.
 Mission.

-The Committee for Clubs and Organizations’ principal responsibility is ensuring that the funds allocated by the Student Government for Clubs and Organizations are fairly distributed.
+The Committee for Clubs and Organizations will enable students to pursue their interests, facilitate the formation of diverse communities, and promote the continuation of a rich and healthy club culture at the College by financially subsidizing and encouraging the growth of student groups.

 #### Section 2.
 Structure.